sjanel/coincenter/README.md

 This is a C++20 project.
 Today, it is only partially supported by the main compilers.

-Does not (yet) compile with clang (does not support lambdas in unevaluated context), but it has been tested with GCC 10 and MSVC 19.28.
+Tested compilers:
+ - GCC version >= 10
+ - MSVC version >= 19.28

+As of May 2021, latest *clang* compiler does not support lambdas in unevaluated context yet and thus cannot compile `coincenter`.

 Other compilers have not been tested yet.